Geography of Gujarat

-Gujarat is a state located in western India.
+Gujarat is a state located in Western India.
 Its north-western border, which is also the international border, is adjacent to Pakistan.
-Rajasthan and Madhya Pradesh are the states located in its north and north-east respectively.
-Maharashtra is to its south.
+It borders Rajasthan and Madhya Pradesh to the north and east, respectively.
+Maharashtra is to its south-east.
 The Arabian Sea forms its western-southern boundary.
-Dadar and Nagar-Haveli are on its southern border.
+Dadra, Daman, and Nagar Haveli are on its southern border.

-The capital of this state is Gandhinagar.
-Gandhinagar is located near Ahmedabad, the major commercial centre of the state.
+The capital of the state is Gandhinagar.
+Gandhinagar is located near Ahmedabad, the state's major commercial center.
 The area of Gujarat is 196,024 km.

-It has the India's longest coastline of 1214 km and also has one of the largest salt deserts in the world with an area of 7500 Sq. km.
+It has the longest coastline of any Indian state, at 1214 km, and also has one of the largest salt deserts in the world, covering 7500 sqkm.

 The geography of Gujarat state of India includes following: